hieuvp/learning-kubernetes/08-rbac-authorization/README.md

   namespace: test

 rules:
-  # The name of the "apiGroups" that contain the resources
+  # The name of the "apiGroups" that contain the "resources"
-  # When it is "core", we use an empty string
+  # When it is "core", we can use an empty string
   - apiGroups: [""]
     resources: ["pods"]

     verbs: ["get", "list"]
 ```
 <!-- AUTO-GENERATED-CONTENT:END -->